Explore the breed's characteristics, health, and history — and find trusted breeders

 The Perro sin Pelo del Peru is a very adaptable dog that can get along well in both the city and the country as long as it gets enough attention and activity.
 He is very people-oriented and loves being part of the family.
 Therefore, he should not be left alone for long periods of time.
 This breed typically gets along well with children provided interactions are respectful and supervised.
 They also have no problem with other pets, including cats, as long as they are properly socialized and trained to the presence of other animals.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Takes boisterous and affectionate children in its stride. | Patient with children |
+Takes boisterous and affectionate children in its stride.

-| Dog Friendly Actively enjoys the company of other dogs. | Dog-friendly |
+Actively enjoys the company of other dogs.

-| City Friendly Small space, noise, lots of people — no problem at all. | Ideal city dog |
+Small space, noise, lots of people — no problem at all.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 The Perro sin Pelo del Peru is an intelligent and trainable animal that can be trained well with positive reinforcement.
 Although they are a calm breed, they still require mental stimulation and physical activity to stay happy and healthy.
 It is important to train frustration tolerance and impulse control from an early age as these dogs can sometimes develop separation anxiety.
-You can be encouraged to do a variety of activities, from casual walking to agility to nose work.
+They can be encouraged to do a variety of activities, from casual walking to agility to nose work.
 It is important to keep activities variable to avoid over-busyness.
 Ball games can be fun, but should be used carefully to avoid encouraging ball-dependent behavior.
 Since the Perro sin Pelo del Peru is not a traditional working dog breed, it does not have the same intensity and endurance as, for example, a herding dog.
 Rather, he enjoys participating in his family's activities and is happiest when integrated into the daily routine.

 Your Perro sin Pelo del Peru's diet should be balanced and nutritious to support skin and overall health.
 It is advisable to choose a high-quality dog food that contains all the necessary vitamins and minerals.
 If necessary, you may also consider specialized skin supplements to support skin health.
 Since these dogs have no undercoat or fur, they tolerate cold less well and definitely need warm clothing in cold months.
 In summer it is important to protect them from the sun to avoid sunburn.
 One advantage of hairless skin is that it does not shed and can therefore be suitable for allergy sufferers.
 Caring for the Perro sin Pelo del Peru is uncomplicated in that it does not need to be brushed.
 However, the skin needs care in the form of regular bathing and moisturizing lotions or oils.
 You should definitely use products that have been specifically developed for dogs.